vsauerland/yn-ab-mastermind/README.md

 plus the number of colors that appear in both, secret code and code guess, but at different positions.

-In the YN-AB variant of hte game
+In the YN-AB variant of the game
-* the code lenght is generalized to an arbitrary n and the number of colors to an arbitrary k&ge;n,
+* the code length is generalized to an arbitrary n and the number of colors to an arbitrary k&ge;n,
-* codemakers answers only indicate whether or not a guess coincides with the secret code at all (each answer is either yes or no),
+* codemaker's answers only indicate whether or not a guess coincides with the secret code at all (each answer is either yes or no),
 * all colors of the secret code and each code guess must be distinct.

 The codebreaker strategy and its implementation
 ===============================================

-The strategy identifies a code position by position, each by a binary search procedure that asking appropriate guesses, keeping record about the identified positions with a partial solution.
+The strategy identifies the secret code positions one-by-one, each using a binary search procedure which asks appropriate guesses, keeping record about the identified positions.
-The number of necessary queries for k=O(n) is of the order O(n log n), which is asymtotically tight, since the worst case lower bound is &Omega;(k log n).
+The number of necessary queries for k=O(n) colors is of the order O(n log n), which is asymptotically tight, since the worst case lower bound is &Omega;(k log n).

 There are two versions implemented, depending on the number of colors: